 • Engaging in auditory attention games (e.g., “Simon Says” with auditory instructions)

-• Engaging in coloring activities with various colors
+• Engaging in colouring activities with various textures and paints

 • Doing visual tracking exercises with a finger or an eye tracker